toaderflorin/blog/content/blog/2022-10-12-hyperscale-named/index.md

 ---
 layout: post
-title:  "Hyperscale Is Truly Game Changing"
+title:  "Cloud Native Relational Databases Are Truly Game Changing"
 date:   2022-10-15 09:39:37 +0300
 description: "A common theme on this blog is performance optimizations and practical, real-world-oriented development.
 We talked about sharding, but probably most companies would want to do something other than roll out their custom sharding solution.
 A very simple way to improve performance is to implement a caching solution on your endpoints.
 But that still requires going to every endpoint and adding caching logic, thinking about cache eviction, etc.